Loading case study...

 The Company

-Solera Holdings (NYSE: SLH) was a technology company founded by serial entrepreneur Tony Aquilla, generating $540M in revenue at the time Gonzalez joined.
-The company was still paying off its initial private equity backers and was listed on the New York Stock Exchange.
-Headquartered in San Diego with significant European operations based in Zurich, Solera operated across multiple international markets.
+Solera Holdings (NYSE: SLH) was a technology company founded by serial entrepreneur Tony Aquila, generating $540M in revenue at the time Gonzalez joined.
+The company was listed on the New York Stock Exchange, headquartered in San Diego with significant European operations based in Zurich.

 The 90-Day Onboarding